ni/install-systemlink-enterprise/guide/configuration/configure-external-postgres.md

 ## Configure the Test Monitor Service

 1. Create a database on your database server.
+A good default name for this database is "nisystemlink".
 2. Create a user with access to the database.
 3. With this information, including the user credentials, choose one of the following configuration options: